 Office hours will be provided in a separate handout soon.
 While assistance for projects is available from the TAs during office hours, you are ultimately responsible for developing and debugging them yourself; learning these skills is part of the coursework you're being graded for.
 If you come to office hours for help with program debugging, expect the TAs to point you in the right direction, after which it would be up to you to continue working on the problem on your own.
-A student will be able to receive help in the TAs' office hours at most five times in a day.
+A student will be able to receive help in the TAs' office hours with project problems at most four times in a day.

-Because of the class size (nearly 550 students), electronic communication is to be used for urgent or emergency matters only.
-The instructional staff is not able via email to explain course material, assist with programming projects, discuss administrative issues, etc. Instead, discuss these in person (office hours, or discussion section or before and after class, if time permits).
+Due to the class size electronic communication is to be used for urgent or emergency matters only.
+The instructional staff is not able to electronically explain course material, discuss administrative issues, assist with programming projects, etc. Discuss these during office hours, or before and after discussion section or lecture (if time permits) instead.

 Even in case of urgent issues that must be discussed electronically, the instructional staff will only read and reply to messages sent via the ELMS message system (click on Inbox in ELMS).
 Due to the class size messages may only be read every week or so.
 If you have a question or issue that takes an exchange of several messages to answer or resolve, this would take much longer than discussing it in person.
 Even in urgent situations requiring electronic contact, do not send a message to all members of the instructional staff.
-(There is no problem that requires 20-30 people to address it.)
+(There is no problem that requires 20 or more people to address it.)

-3.2 Course evaluations
+3.2 Course evaluations and feedback